eblot/pybootd/README.rst

 Note that due to a limitation of the configuration parser, ':' byte separator in MAC addresses is not allowed, please use '-' separator.

+It is possible to use a mask syntax to specify a range of MACs addresses, for
+example:

+  AA-BB-CC/24 = enable

+Accepts all Ethernet addresses whose OUI is AA:BB:CC.

 ``[static_dhcp]`` section
 .........................